Mexico City's third wave of pandemic drives up hospital occupancy - News Break

 Mexico City's third wave of pandemic drives up hospital occupancy

-MEXICO CITY (Reuters) - COVID-19 hospitalizations in Mexico City and its suburbs, home to some 21 million people, increased by a third in the last week, authorities said on Friday, amid a third wave of the coronavirus pandemic.
+MEXICO CITY, July 23 (Reuters) - COVID-19 hospitalizations in Mexico City and its suburbs, home to some 21 million people, increased by a third in the last week, authorities said on Friday, amid a third wave of the coronavirus pandemic.

 There are currently 3,382 people hospitalized in the metropolitan area of the Valley of Mexico, city official Eduardo Clark said.
 He added that if necessary more hospital beds would be turned over to COVID-19 treatment.